 D. Voluntary Services

 Based on an Attorney General’s opinion, the IAF cannot accept the voluntary services of employees to work in periods of lapsed appropriations with the expectation that their services would be compensated after an appropriation is received.
-The only activities in which employees or volunteers may engage after the target date for shutdown are those which are authorized in connection with phase-down or in connection with the safety of life or protection of property.
-Additionally, only the persons identified below are to remain on duty the day the actual shutdown goes into effect.
-Authorizing any other kind of activity risks the very real possibility that the IAF will be unable to compensate the individual for such services at a later date, as well as the possibility of committing a violation of the Anti-Deficiency Act, which could have administrative and/or criminal consequences for the employee(s) and/or officer(s) involved in addition to the agency.
+The only activities in which employees or volunteers may engage after the target date for shutdown are those which are authorized in connection with phase-down or in connection with the safety of life or protection of government property.
+Additionally, only the persons identified below are to remain on duty after the day the actual shutdown goes into effect.
+Authorizing any other kind of activity risks the very real possibility that the IAF will be unable to compensate the individual for such services at a later date, as well as the possibility of committing a violation of the Anti-deficiency Act, which could have administrative and/or criminal consequences for the employee(s) and/ or officer(s) involved in addition to the agency.

 E. Day of the Agency Shutdown